 Thermo Fisher Scientific’s mission is to enable its customers to make the world healthier, cleaner and safer.
 One way that it fulfills this mission is by being a socially responsible community partner and a promoter of academic excellence.
-As part of its corporate philanthropy strategy, it has established a merit-based scholarship program for the children of full-time employees to encourage their pursuit of higher education and support their academic goals.
+As part of its corporate philanthropy strategy, Thermo Fisher Scientific offers a merit and need based scholarship program for the children of full-time employees to encourage their pursuit of higher education and support their academic goals.

 The Thermo Fisher Scientific Scholarship Program for Children of Employees is a competitive program that provides financial grants to eligible children who are pursuing a college degree.
 The program offers renewable scholarships covering up to four years of full-time undergraduate study leading to a bachelor’s degree (or equivalent) at accredited post-secondary institutions in the United States or the United Kingdom.